markdumke/Blog/_posts/2016-12-29-implement-a-recurrent-neural-network-in-r.md

 ---
 layout: default
 comments: true
+title: Implement a Recurrent Neural Network in R
 ---

-#  Implement a Recurrent Neural Network in R

 This blog post is about how to implement a Recurrent Neural Network (RNN) in R.